wojzaremba/symbolic/README.md

-Mathematical formulas discovery for polynomial expressions
+Formulas discovery for polynomial expressions
 ==========================================================

 Main.m allows to find approximations for partition function.